 The core idea of the theory of dynamical systems is that "the present predicts the future" given a "law of motion," a dynamical law formalized as a dynamical system.
 To make that idea concrete, we first need to talk about variables and time courses.
 Think of a single variable, u, that characterizes the state of a system (we will say something about multiple variables at the very end of this box).
 In the main text of this book, u is an activation level.
 In mechanics, u could be the position of a point mass along a line, for example, along a vertical line when studying free fall.
 The variable is assumed to capture the evolution in time of a system by its time dependency, u(t).
 Figure 1.4 illustrates such a time course, here in the form of an exponential function.
-The derivative of u, denoted by u or du/dt, is the rate of change of u, also illustrated in Figure 1.4.
-If u were the vertical position of a point mass, its rate of change would be the vertical velocity of the point mass.
-In the figure, as u decreases in time, its rate of change is negative.
+The derivative of u, denoted by \dot{u} or du/dt, is the rate of change of u, also illustrated in Figure 1.4.
+If u were the vertical position of a point mass, its rate of change is negative.
 The decrease slows down over time, and thus the rate of change approaches zero from below.
-The time courses of the variable u(t) and of its rate of change, u(t), are correlated.
-Figure 1.4 shows this correlation by plotting u(t) against u.
-This reveals the functional relationship between the two quantities, u(t) = -u.
+The time courses of the variable u(t) and of its rate of change, $\dot{u}(t)$, are correlated.
+Figure 1.4 shows this correlation by plotting $\dot{u}(t)$ against u.
+This reveals the functional relationship between the two quantities, $\dot{u}(t) = -u$.